Ordinances of the Saints 101: The Sacraments

 7. Are you willing to continue in obedience to the Laws of God and Jesus Christ as you understand them?

-In the Fellowship, a perspective member of the Levitical Priesthood is first washed, anointed, given their new name, and presented with the Garments of the Holy Priesthood.
+In the Fellowship, a prospective member of the Levitical Priesthood is first washed, anointed, given their new name, and presented with the Garments of the Holy Priesthood.
 When ordaining one to the High Priesthood, one should be wearing the Robes of the Priesthood, as instructed up to that point.

 Once authorized, the person performing the ordination will lay their hands upon the individual’s head, along with any others invited to stand in the circle, and state the perspective officer’s full name.
 They will then ordain them to the desired office, bestowing the rights, powers, and authority of that office.
 Following this, they may bless them, as directed or moved by the Holy Spirit.
 To conclude, they will close in the name of Jesus Christ, as directed in the Book of Mormon: